Understand the JA4 Fingerprint Family

 Operationalize baselines

-• Pull https://tlsinfo.me/json from build agents to track hash drift before deploying browser or proxy updates.
+• Pull https://tlsinfo.me/json from build agents to track JA4 / JA4_o drift before deploying browser or proxy updates.

-• Store the JA3/JA4 pairs alongside user agents and OS versions to explain anomalous hashes in your SIEM.
+• Store the JA4 / JA4_o pair alongside user agents and OS versions to explain anomalous hashes in your SIEM.

 • Alert when handshake components (ALPN, signature schemes) change unexpectedly on critical services.